OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SelectTimeSeries/SelectTimeSeries.md

 `SelectTimeSeries` Command Editor Specifying a Statistic to Check (<a href="../SelectTimeSeries_Statistic.png">see full-size image</a>)
 </p>**

+### Select Based on Location in a Network ###

-The following dialog is used to edit the command and illustrates selecting time series by matching locations in a network.
+The following illustrates selecting time series by matching locations in a network.

 **<p style="text-align: center;">
 ![SelectTimeSeries command editor specifying network nodes](SelectTimeSeries_Network.png)